The Leadership Skills That Managers in the Middle Need to Advance

 1. Thinking and Acting Systemically

 This requires seeing the big picture, seeing patterns in relationships and processes, and dealing with the uncertainties and trade-offs that are part of the complexities of organizations.
 Give up the need to constantly please.
-Trying to please everyone, you may find that you are doing a lot each day but doubting your ability, impact, and success.
+While trying to please everyone, you may find that you’re doing a lot each day but doubting your ability, impact, and success.

 This requires self-control and clarity.
 You need to have understanding and empathy for others — but you can’t let everybody’s “stuff” allow you to lose focus.

 Leadership resiliency is about handling stress, uncertainty, and setbacks well — learning to maintain equilibrium under pressure.
-In our Leadership Development Program, we spend a lot of time helping participants find tools for building resiliency for themselves and for others in their organization.
+In our leadership programs, we spend a lot of time helping participants find tools for building resiliency for themselves and for others in their organization.

-Communication is a core leadership function, requiring the ability to think with clarity and express ideas and information to a multitude of audiences.
+Communication is a core leadership function, requiring the ability to think with clarity and to express ideas and information to a multitude of audiences.
 Effective communication is also about listening, asking questions, and aligning words and actions.

 At work, we need to be skilled communicators in countless relationships — at the organizational level, and sometimes on a global scale.
 Today’s leaders must also learn to handle the rapid flows of information within the organization and among customers, partners, and other stakeholders and influencers.
 Learn why communication is so important for leaders.

 This means gaining cooperation to get things done.
 In today’s flattened or matrixed organizations, position or expertise alone doesn’t give you influence.

 You may be met with resistance or compliance, but what you — and your business — need is commitment.
-It is important to develop a range of influencing styles to help you get different people with different perspectives on board.
+It’s important to develop a range of influencing styles to help you get different people with different perspectives on board.
 You can master the 3 ways to influence others.